wlloyduw/ContainerProfiler/README.md

 # create csv output
 sudo docker run --rm -e TOOL=csv -e TOOL_ARGUMENTS="-w -i /data -o /data/output.csv" -v ${PWD}/data:/data profiler:sysbench
 ```

+Under the data directory, inspect the raw resource utilization sampling files which should be named using unique date/time stamps.
+Also you will find the delta JSON and delta CSV output files.
+Static.json contains attributes sampled by the ContainerProfiler that do not change.